-- The number of those potentially eligible under the 2012 Deferred Action for Childhood Arrivals (DACAs) initiative by age group and an overall gender split, from the Migration Policy Institute.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed numbers of those potentially eligible under the 2014 DACA initiative that were not eligible under the 2012 DACA initiative by age and sex, using various estimates from the 2012 ACS data listed above, the non-executive action 2015 TR run OTHER IMMIGRATION program, and assumptions including foreign-born undercounts in the ACS and percentage felons in the unauthorized population.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed numbers of those potentially eligible under the Deferred Action for Parents of Americans and LPRs (DAPAs) initiative, by age and sex, using various estimates from the 2012 ACS data listed above, the non-executive action 2015 TR run OTHER IMMIGRATION program, and assumptions including foreign-born undercounts in the ACS, percentage felons in the unauthorized population, an inflation factor to ratio up parents of citizens to include parents of LPRs as well, and an inflation factor to ratio up counts of parents of citizens and LPRs that do not live with their child.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed factors of potential DACA stock attaining DACA status by sex and ages 5-100 for the initial and ultimate DACA years.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed factors of potential DAPA stock attaining DAPA status by sex and ages 5-100 for the initial and ultimate DAPA years.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed factors to apply to other immigrants that enter as nonimmigrants.
-These data will not be updated. - Overstay percentages by age.
+- 16. The number of those potentially eligible under the 2012 Deferred Action for Childhood Arrivals (DACAs) initiative by age group and an overall gender split, from the Migration Policy Institute.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 17.
+Internally developed numbers of those that were potentially eligible under the 2014

+- DACA initiative that were not eligible under the 2012 DACA initiative by age and sex.
+These data will not be updated. - 18.
+Internally developed numbers of those that were potentially eligible under the Deferred Action for Parents of Americans and LPRs (DAPA) initiative, by age and sex.
+These data will not be updated. - 19.
+Internally developed factors of potential DACA stock attaining DACA status by sex and ages 5-100 for the initial and ultimate DACA years.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 20.
+Internally developed factors to apply to other immigrants that enter as nonimmigrants.
+These data will not be updated. - 21.
+Internally developed factors used to split the total number of adjustments of status into a single year of age distribution.
+These data will not be updated. - 22.
+Internally developed overstay percentages by age.
 These data are based off a RAND Corporation document using data from the 1980s, and are adjusted based on insights from the DHS.
-These final rates were increased a small amount to factor in the effects of the recent 2014 executive actions.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed rates of departure for the non-DACA/DAPA potential/actual never-authorizeds for non-recent arrivals.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed rates of departure for the non-DACA/DAPA potential/actual visa overstayers.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - Internally developed rates of departure for non-DACA potential/actual never authorizeds for non-recent arrivals to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 23.
+Internally developed rates of departure for the non-DACA/DAPA potential/actual never-authorizeds for non-recent arrivals.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 24.
+Internally developed rates of departure for the non-DACA/DAPA potential/actual non-immigrants for non-recent arrivals.
+These data are set to initial rates in 2015 (when the Executive Actions went into effect including decreased deportation of non-felons) and then gradually increase to the ultimate rates in 2025.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 25.
+Internally developed rates of departure for the non-DACA/DAPA potential/actual visa overstayers.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 26.
+Internally developed rates of departure for non-DACA potential/actual never authorizeds for non-recent arrivals to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 27.
+Internally developed rates of departure for non-DACA potential/actual nonimmigrants for non-recent arrivals to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
 These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data.

-Internally developed rates of departure for the non-DACA potential/actual visa overstayers to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data.
+- 28. Internally developed rates of departure for the non-DACA potential/actual visa overstayers to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 29.
+Internally developed number of other immigrants, by age and sex, for years 1999-2010.
+These data will not be updated.